The Consumer Secrets that Drive B2B Marketing

 Two words: social listening.
 Monitoring social channels frequently is critical to understanding what the public thinks of your product or service.
 For B2B companies, Twitter and LinkedIn (specifically Groups), are vital to this.

-Tack all mentions of your company across social channels, and engage with them, regardless of whether their feedback is positive or negative.
+Track all mentions of your company across social channels and engage with them, regardless of whether their feedback is positive or negative.

-Quick tip: Create a Twitter list to follow competitor mentions, as a means of researching what consumers like or dislikes about their products.
+Quick tip: Create a Twitter list to follow competitor mentions as a means of researching what consumers like or dislike about their products.

 Takeaways to Remember About the B2B Buying Cycle

-When it comes down to it, there are three takeaways Jamie mentioned that you should consider when putting together a B2B marketing strategy.
+There are three takeaways that Jamie mentioned that you should consider when putting together a B2B marketing strategy.

-1. Compared to B2C markets, B2Bs have fewer, larger, more geographically-concentrated buyers, and closer customer relationships.
+1. Unlike B2C markets, B2Bs have fewer, larger, more geographically-concentrated buyers and closer customer relationships.

-2. The B2B buying process involves a number of people: initiators, users, influencers, deciders, approvers, buyers, and gatekeepers.
+2. The B2B buying process involves several people: initiators, users, influencers, deciders, approvers, buyers, and gatekeepers.

 Simplify your social publishing activities